 I-Plan is an online tool for academic and career planning.
 I-Plan includes a variety of tools.
-The Educational Strategy tool allows you to identify the major that will lead you to the career of your choice.
+The Career Exploration tool allows you to identify the major that will lead you to the career of your choice.
 The Professional Development tool allows you to set goals and activities tailored to your specific major.
 You can use the I-Plan to schedule a Tutoring or Advising appointment.
 When it comes to class planning, I-Plan includes a powerful Grad Planner tool.

 View a “smart” recommended plan that adjusts for transfer credits and earned courses and allows you to change the range of credits you would like to take or plan for an off-track semester.
 The Grad Planner provides a department-recommended Grad Plan for the degree you’ve chosen.
 When course options are available, click the gear icon and select the desired courses.
 You can also explore alternate majors and compare these to your declared major.

 Approve your Grad Plan without going to an advising center.
-Once your planning is complete, pushing the “Validate” button either approves the plan or identifies what still needs to be done.
+Once your planning is complete, pushing the “Validate” button either

 FAQ About Class Planning

 Students should be aware of the following credit requirements when deciding how many credits to take: